Code-Institute-Submissions/lisaloudness-milestone_project_1/TESTING.md

 1. Developer Tools were used throughout the developement process to test website responsiveness on all devices.

-2. All links within the site were tested to ensure that
+2. All links within the site were tested to ensure that:

-   - all navigation links are working.
+   - All navigation links are working.
-   - social media links and third party partner links are working and open in a new page.
+   - Social media links and third party partner links are working and open in a new page.
    - Hover states work correctly.

 3. The form element on the Newsletter tab was tested to ensure that: